gleannyc/documentation/docs/docs/sharing-data-externally/public-links.md

 !!! info "Note"

-    Public links are automatically turned off when a resource is trashed (and reactivating if the resource is untrashed), but **not** when a resource is made private.
+    Public links are automatically turned off when a resource is trashed (and reactivated if the resource is untrashed), but **not** when a resource is made private.